tekdi/shiksha-assessment-service/docs/service-prd.md

-## 📝 Product Requirements Document (PRD) - TMT Microservice
+## 📝 Product Requirements Document (PRD) - Assessment Microservice

 ---
-# 🧾 Product Requirements Document (PRD)

-**Product Name**: Assessment Management Service
-**Version**: 1.0
----

 ## 1. 🎯 Objectives and Goals

-This tool is designed to make it easy for instructors to create and manage online assessments and for learners to take them effectively.
+To provide a robust, configurable, and scalable service for creating and managing quizzes/tests.
 It should:
 - Allow creation of simple and dynamic (rule-based) tests.
 - Support multiple question types including multimedia-based.
 - Make the test experience flexible (resume, shuffle, review, etc.).
-- Provide insights into learner performance at the section level.
+- Provide insights into learner performance by tracking his progress for attempts.
 - Work across organizations (multi-tenancy).
 - Support multiple languages for UI and test content (multilingual).
 - Be scalable and secure for mass use in learning systems.

 ---
+## 2. 🎯 Scope
+### 2.1 In scope
+- Quiz/Test creation with advanced configuration
+- Question bank management
+- Multimedia support for questions/answers
+- User test-taking flows with progress/resume
+- Result evaluation and summary
+- Performance tracking
+### 2.2 Out of scope
+- Certificate issuance (handled by certificate service)
+- Authentication & user management

-## 2. 👥 Target Users
+## 3. 👥 Target Users

 | Role         | Description |
 |--------------|-------------|